edesdan/libgdx-playground/README.md

 **PlagroundScreen.java** is the main screen and illustrate the use of the **AbstractGameScreen** class.
 **WaitingScreen.java** is an example of a screen used to show a progress animation on the screen.
 **LibgdxLogo.java** illustrate the use of the **AbstractGameObject** class.
+**Assets** is usefull to manage all assets (textures, sounds, music, skin files, ecc..): it handle loading, retrieving and disposing of your resources.

 ## What's inside